Krillh/Airzlinshire/Misc/Eras of History.md

 The Era of Wars is marked by cultures becoming increasingly different.
 The world had been in a relatively harmonious state for a very long time, but as populations started to really grow near the end of the [[Eras of History#Era of Mastery|Era of Mastery]], there was fewer global comradery and connection.
 The invention of [[Tomes]] in about 19,000 is often seen as a major catalyst for the conflicts that came.
 They were not immediately impactful, staying mostly an little-known idea for nearly 150 years after their conception.

 Some conflicts over resources started cropping up, and as leaders looked for ways to make their army more powerful, iron and [[tomes]] were the clear choices.
+There were 3 global wars, each of them massively devastating.
+There were also many intra-continental wars in the main 3 continents and even one in the [[Northern Continent]].
+The fighting wasn't constant over the roughly 2000 years of this Era, but there was fighting often enough that many maps from this time had no hard borders, only color gradients around where the border was.
+They just changed so often and unpredictably.

+# Era of Calm?

 # From Copilot: